Alexi5000/yuberapp1/README.md

 | `docs/` | Diagrams and architecture notes | `docs/app_flow_and_agents.mmd` |
 | `patches/` | Dependency patch files (when needed) | `patches/README.md` |

+## Folder READMEs (GitHub “middle column” descriptions)

+GitHub will render a folder’s `README.md` when you click into that folder.
+In addition to the top-level docs, key subfolders now include their own `README.md` so browsing deeper still explains what you’re looking at (e.g. `client/src/hooks/`, `client/src/pages/`, `app/api/*`, `server/mastra/*`).

 ## Tech stack

 - **Runtime/package manager**: Bun